 What is the Center for Gender, Sexuality and Activism?

 We are a student-run space in the basement of the George Sherman Union at Boston University!
-We function as a student organization and have a 13-person coordinator board including two co-directors.
+We function as a student organization and have a 10-person coordinator board in conjuction with two faculty ad visors.
 We work in three main ways: through our space, our events and our resources!

 The name used to be “The Women’s Resource Center” – why did you decide to change it?

 We feel this name and mission more accurately reflect who we serve and what we do as a center.
 As we look to the future, we want BU to be part of the movement for gender and identity, be proactive, and set the tone on a national scale.
 The Center is about gender and sexuality but, above all, we are about community.

 I saw that the Center calls itself a “safer space”-what does this mean?

 We strive to stimy destructive dialogue and actions that may make someone feel unsafe in our space.
 Because of our diverse community, we cannot guarantee that there will not be moments of reduced feelings of safety for individuals, but in general, we strive to create an atmosphere that is safe and open for all non-oppressive opinions and discussions.

 How can I get involved in the Center?

 Volunteer!
 The Center is one of the only all volunteer-run centers in the country – and this is thanks to our amazing volunteers!
 All volunteers are trained by the coordinator board.